 Relevance: This causes immediate pain and dysfunction of the affected body part.
-The animal might use the affected limb during flight, although it is likely to favour the limb.
-It will cause restriction in movement which may particularly affect hunting by predators, but will heal well with scar formation.
+The animal might use the affected limb during the flight response, although it is likely to display lameness in that limb.
+It will cause restriction in movement which may particularly affect hunting by predators but will heal well with scar formation.